censoredplanet/censoredplanet-analysis/README.md

 (please contact us if this is your use case) but the code is made available for anyone who wants to understand how the data pipeline works.

+## Running as an automated pipeline

 There are two main top-level pieces

-`transfer/scans.py`
+`python transfer/scans.py`

 which sets up a daily data transfer job from the Censored Planet cloud bucket to an internal bucket.

-`main.py`
+`python main.py`

-Which does some additional data processing and runs an Apache Beam pipeline over the data.
+Which does some additional daily data processing and runs an daily incremental Apache Beam pipeline over the data.

+## Running manually

+Individual pieces of the pipeline can be run manually.

+`python pipeline main.py`

+Runs the full Apache Beam pipeline.
+This will re-process all data and rebuild existing tables.

+`python transfer/routeviews/main.py`

+Will transfer in the latest missing CAIDA routeview files.

+`python transfer/routeviews/bulk_download.py`

+Will transfer in all CAIDA routeview files from a certain date.
+This is used for backfilling data.

+`python transfer/decompress_files`

+Will decompress any Censored Planet scan files which have been transfered into the project but are still compressed.
+This can also be used as a backfill tool for missing files.